poloclub/ConceptEvo/README.md

 - **Open an Issue**: For technical problems or feature suggestions, feel free to open an issue on our GitHub repository.

-- **Reach Out to the Authors**: For more in-depth questions or discussions, feel free to contact the authors directly.
+- **Reach out to the authors**: For more in-depth questions or discussions, feel free to contact the authors directly.
 The contact information is available in [Authors.md](./Authors.md).

 ## Citation
 If you find ConceptEvo useful in your research, please consider citing our paper!
 Here is the BibTeX entry for your convenience: